The construction industry had a really rough ride throughout the recession and fleet operations suffered as a result…

 1. Software, and why you should consider it…

-Dedicated construction fleet management software can help to automate most of the administrative processes and organisation of responsibilities, but you will need to carefully consider the vendor you pick to ensure you to get the right system for your needs.
+Dedicated construction fleet management software can help to automate most of the administrative processes and organization of responsibilities, but you will need to carefully consider the vendor you pick to ensure you to get the right system for your needs.

 Some fleet software suppliers will be specialists in certain areas, such as leasing, with a focus on finance and customer management, or logistics focusing on trailers and commercial vehicle compliance.